Am0rphous/Awesome/Cybersecurity/README.md

   - [Virtlyst](https://github.com/cutelyst/Virtlyst) - Web interface to manage virtual machines with libvirt.
   - [VirtualBox](https://www.virtualbox.org) - Hypervisor by Oracle (formerly by Sun) for Windows, Linux, macOS, and Solaris.
     - [Antivmdetection](https://github.com/nsmfoo/antivmdetection) - Script to create templates to use with VirtualBox to make vm detection harder.
+    - [macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox for Windows, Linux, and macOS
   - [VMWare Fusion (macOS)](https://www.vmware.com/products/fusion/fusion-evaluation.html)
     - [Open Virtualization Format Tool (ovftool)](https://code.vmware.com/web/tool/4.4.0/ovf) - VMware OVF Tool is a command-line utility that allows you to import and export OVF packages to and from many VMware products.
     - Commands